 Join us on Thursday December 7th for a special Christmas show featuring The Once from Newfoundland at the Merrickville United Church.
 The show will be hosted in partnership with the Merrickville Artists’ Guild.

 A modern indie folk trio from Newfoundland, The Once has collected a trio of Canadian Folk Music Awards, numerous ECMA awards, was named Artist of the Year by the Newfoundland & Labrador Arts Council.
 They have earned not one, but two JUNO nominations for best Roots/Traditional album, the most recent in acknowledgement of Departures (2014).
 While originally known for its haunting interpretations of traditional music, The Once has at long last uncovered a sound that truly represents their inner artistry.

-Tickets available online or by phone at (613) 402-1425.
-Tickets are also available to purchase locally at Mrs. McGarrigles located at 311 St. Lawrence Street, Merrickville, Ontario.
+Online tickets are now sold out.
+Limited tickets are available to purchase locally at Mrs. McGarrigles located at 311 St. Lawrence Street, Merrickville, Ontario.

 Merrickville United Church